 - Suggested surgical technique

-open, microsurgical or endoscopic surgery
+The choice between open, microsurgical, or endoscopic surgery

 - Choice of surgical strategy

-minimally invasive, radical or staged plan
+Deciding on a minimally invasive, radical, or staged plan

 - Safety aspects